PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 16:07:03
+Last updated: 2024-04-02 16:08:17
-Random Quote: Let us always meet each other with smile, for the smile is the beginning of love. - Mother Teresa
+Random Quote: Think as a wise man but communicate in the language of the people. - William Butler Yeats